what honey is the best for colds

 Honey lowers levels of homocysteine (HCY), a metabolite of the amino acid methionine involved in cellular metabolism and the manufacture of proteins.
 Elevated HCY levels are responsible for about 10% of the coronary deaths each year in the United States.

-Honey lowers triglyceride and cholesterol levels and increase HDL (good) cholesterol.
+Honey lowers triglyceride and cholesterol levels and increases HDL (good) cholesterol.
 The fructose in honey actually protects against triglyceride formation.

 Digestive conditions